|Continuous Enrollment Policy|

 Doctoral candidates must complete the equivalent of at least 81 quarter credits of graduate-level work beyond the baccalaureate degree, over the course of at least 3 calendar years.
 Some doctoral programs may have a higher credit requirement.

-At least one full-time academic year--the residency year--must be completed at the University of Oregon.
+At least one full-time academic year--the residency year--must be completed.
 This year of residency will occur after the student has been admitted as a student in a doctoral program.
 During this year of residency the student is expected to make progress toward the degree by completing course credits and satisfying doctoral degree requirements.
-The residency year consists of three consecutive terms of full-time study toward the degree, with a minimum of 9 completed graduate credits a term.
+The residency year consists of three consecutive terms of full-time University of Oregon coursework toward the degree, with a minimum of 9 completed graduate credits a term.
 Courses in Research (601), Reading and Conference (605), and other individualized study options may be a part of the 9 credits, but the majority of the year of residency is expected to consist of regular graduate course work.

 The year of residency is expected to be the first year after admission as a doctoral student.
-A doctoral student may fulfill the residency requirement during the period in which he or she works toward a master's degree on the university campus as long as the student has been officially awarded the master's degree, the doctoral degree program immediately follows the master's degree program, and both the master's degree and the doctoral degree are in the same major.
+A doctoral student may fulfill the residency requirement during the period in which the student works toward a master's degree on the university campus as long as the student has been officially awarded the master's degree, the doctoral degree program immediately follows the master's degree program, and both the master's degree and the doctoral degree are in the same major.

 A graduate student may enroll for up to 16 credits for graduate and/or undergraduate level coursework in each term during the academic year.
 Registration in excess of 16 credits, up to a maximum of 18 credits, requires an additional per credit tuition fee assessment.
 During summer session graduate students are limited to a maximum of 16 credits.
 The minimum registration requirement for any term is 3 graduate credits.